DHTMLX/docs-suite/docs/form/api/avatar/avatar_beforechange_event.md

 @example:
 form.getItem("avatar").events.on("beforeChange", value => {
-    return (value.file && value.file?.name?.length > 10) ?? true;
+    return value.file && value.file.size <= 2097152;
-    // prevent changes if the name of the uploaded file is
+    // prevent changes if the size of the uploaded file is
-    // less than 10 characters including the extension });
+    // more than 2Mb or the file is empty
+});

 @descr: